RedPitaya/Documentation/appsFeatures/applications/marketplace/impedance.rst

 .. figure:: LCR_range.png

 When using the Impedance Analyzer application, optimal results are achieved when the Red Pitaya GND is connected to your mains EARTH lead as is shown below.
-We also recommend shielding of Red Pitaya and the LCR extension module.
+We also recommend the shielding of Red Pitaya and the LCR extension module.

 .. figure:: 600px-E_module_connection.png

 In the pictures below are shown comparison measurements of the selected DUT.
 Measurements are taken with a Red Pitaya and a Keysight precision LCR meter.
-From these plots you can extract basic Red Pitaya accuracy.
+From these plots, you can extract basic Red Pitaya accuracy.

 .. note::